RWU-R2M/.github/profile/README.md

 ## Canadian International Rover Challenge (CIRC)

-The *CIRC* is an annual competition that simulates the challenges of establishing an early colony on an extraterrestrial planet.
+The *"CIRC"* is an annual competition that simulates the challenges of establishing an early colony on an extraterrestrial planet.
 It encourages and rewards innovative and creative design, and provides a valuable addition to the education of anyone with an interest in science and technology.

 ## Upcoming Competition

-We are planning to participate in the "CIRC 2024 Summer Competition" which will take place from August 9 to 12, 2024, in Alberta (Drumheller), Canada.
+We are planning to participate in the "*CIRC 2024 Summer Competition*" which will take place from August 9 to 12, 2024, in Alberta (Drumheller), Canada.

 ## Join Our Team